ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-source-kafka-consumer.md

 The `molecula-ingest-kafka` tool:
 * reads Avro-encoded records from a Kafka topic
-* uses Confluent Schema Management to decode them
+* uses Confluent Schema Management to determine the message schema and FeatureBase field data types
 * Ingests the records into a specified FeatureBase table

 ## Before you begin